Bryan Michael Stoller

-Bryan Michael Stoller (born 1960) is a Canadian independent filmmaker whose films include First Dog, The Amazing Wizard of Paws, Santa Stole Our Dog, (Universal) Turn of the Blade, The Random Factor, Miss Cast Away, Undercover Angel, and Light Years Away.
+Bryan Michael Stoller (born 1960) is a Canadian independent filmmaker whose films include First Dog, The Amazing Wizard of Paws, Santa Stole Our Dog, (Universal) Turn of the Blade, The Random Factor, Miss Cast Away and the Island Girls, Undercover Angel, and Light Years Away.

+Biography

 His childhood hobbies included magic tricks and clay animation.
 His dad attempted to convince Bryan to pursue a different career; later, his dad said he was proud of Stoller's career.
 As a teen, he earned multiple Film Awards: a gold award in "Film Magic" at The Festival of the Americas (1978), a bronze medal at the Miami International Film Festival for a super documentary (1979), and Best Youth Film at the Canadian International Amateur Film Festival (1979).
 When Bryan was twelve years old he hosted a national children's show on the CBC (Canadian Broadcasting Company) called "Film Fun" showing pre-teens how to make their own super-8 movies.

 After producing commercials for local businesses, he moved to Los Angeles at 19 when he was selected as a Director Fellow at the American Film Institute Later he earned a role dusting the Hulk, Lou Ferrigno on The Incredible Hulk TV series when he crashed through a wall.

 Stoller said he prefers directing to producing because he enjoys the creative aspect.
 He has also acted briefly, making a few cameos in his productions and starring in a short A Canadian Werewolf in Hollywood, a parody of American Werewolf in London where he transforms into a werewolf in the middle of a call and uses his wolf side to produce a film.
 A Canadian Werewolf in Hollywood and other spoofs Stoller directed were packaged into a movie called Undershorts: The Movie for Paramount Home Video.